denizenslab/cookiecutter-research/README.md

-A standardized project structure for doing and sharing fmri work.
+A standardized project structure for doing and sharing research.

 Similar to the [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science): A logical, reasonably standardized, but flexible project structure for doing and sharing fMRI work.